+The National Museum is searching for more information on an album of exquisite seaweed specimens collected in the late 19th century.
+We believe the specimens were collected by Charles Morrison, an amateur Scottish seaweed collector who arrived in Melbourne from Ireland in 1854.
 Big seaweed search guide.
 Botanique Atlas (1826) - Voyage autour du monde : If you are generating a PDF of a journal article or book chapter, please provide title and author information.

 “The ocean has a memory.
 Confervae.
 The seaweed collector, a handy guide - James Shirley Hibberd.
 Nereis Britannica : continens species omnes Fucorum in insulis Britannicis crescentium iconibus illustratas : Stackhouse, John, 1742-1819.
 Details - Icones of Japanese algae.
 Sea mosses, a collector's guide and an introduction to the study of marine Algae.
 The Plan to Give Every Ocean Species a Genetic Barcode.
 An international team of scientists is on a mission to give every living species on earth a unique DNA “barcode” so that they can be easily identified.

 It’s an intensely ambitious project, and indexing what lives deep beneath the waves is its most challenging—and costly—vector.
 The initiative began in 2003 when University of Guelph scientist Paul Hebert proposed that small snippets of genetic information could be used to classify species of animals, fungi, and plants.
 To produce a barcode, scientists sequence a section of an animal’s DNA and give it a unique identifier.
 The idea is that the chosen segment of DNA is the same for all animals in a species, so comparing barcodes can identify animals when morphology—looking at physical characteristics—isn’t enough.
 SeaWeeds.
 Seaweeds are a fascinating and diverse group of organisms living in the earth's oceans.